 Map of Greenwich Village and Neighborhood Guide

 (en español) Can’t join us on one of our guided Greenwich Village tours?
 We’ve developed a self guided Greenwich Village walking tour that covers much of what we see on the tour!
 You could also download it to use as a map and guide, if you end up taking our walking tour.
+We even have a GPS audio tour for download.
 This two hour tour begins at Waverly Place and continues throughout the Village to end at Cooper Union.
 Should you have more time to wander – we’ve included some option stops just north of the walking tour!
 Be sure to check out many of the restaurants and bakeries.
 Click the images below for downloadable .pdf files.
 But first, listen to Tour Guide Renee describe the importance of Greenwich Village.

 Duration: this self-guided tour should take you between 90-120 minutes to complete.

 Distance: this route is approximately 1.5 miles (2.2 km).